Programme

 Alexander Schmölz

-Professor of Digital Humanism at the University of applied Sciences BFI Vienna and Managing Director of the Austrian Institute for Vocational Training Research
+Professor of Digital Humanism at the University of Applied Sciences BFI Vienna and Managing Director of the Austrian Institute for Vocational Training Research

 Dorothea Winter